ethanniser/next-typesafe-url/www/docs/src/content/docs/en/usage/search-route-params-app.md

 ### Forced Dynamic Rendering

-In `page.tsx`, search params are accessible through props on the top level exported component.
-However, accessing search params in this way **will force you into dynamic rendering (SSR)**.
-This is a behavior enforced by Next ([see the "good to know" section at the very bottom](https://nextjs.org/docs/app/api-reference/file-conventions/page#good-to-know))
+In `page.tsx`, search params are accessible through asynchronous props on the top level exported component.
+However, accessing search params in this way **will force you into dynamic rendering**.

-If you do not want this behavior (_i.e. you want some part of your page to be statically generated at build time or ISR'd_), you are forced to place the search param logic **in a client component**.
+If you do not want this behavior (_i.e. you want some part of your page to be statically generated at build time or ISR'd_), you can either cache your component with [`"use cache"`](https://nextjs.org/docs/app/api-reference/directives/use-cache), or can place the search param logic **in a client component**.
 [Check out the 'Client Components' section below](#client-components) to see more.

 ### Usage in page.tsx